php-school/workshop-manager/README.md

 ### Install

-Install a workshop with their package name, generally found from doing a search like above.
+Install a workshop with its package field, you can find this by doing a search like above.

 ```sh
  workshop-manager install learnyouphp
 ```

-You can then get started on your workshop instantly by using it's package name, in this case you would just run `learnyouphp` on the terminal.
+You can then get started on your workshop instantly by using its package name, in this case you would just run `learnyouphp` on the terminal.

 _*Tip:* If an error ever occurs and your not sure what it is, run it with `-vvv` to get more details or create an issue for us to look at_

 ### Update

 A simple way to update a workshop you already have installed.
-As workshops are just more packages they may include bugs :scream: so keeping them up to date is important!
+As workshops are just packages they may include bugs :scream: so keeping them up to date is important!

 ```sh
  workshop-manager update learnyouphp